sftcd/tlspad/README.md

 downloading 2008 vintage code for ``TCPurify`` from the Internet archive and compiling!
 Well, I'll try anything once...
     - compiles with some warnings and maybe works, but not sure it does what I want (sigh)
     - will check some more later
+- That last had a comment pointing to [sirano](https://github.com/heia-fr/sirano) which seems to be a 2015 vintage python thing that might do the biz.
+Will check more later (as usual:-)